donkeykang316/42_minishell/README.md

 - **Signal Handling:** Managing signals to handle user interruptions (like Ctrl+C, Ctrl+D, etc.) and ensuring the shell remains responsive.
 - **Environment Variables:** Managing environment variables and allowing their use and modification within the shell.
 <br>
 The Minishell project challenges students to delve deep into the Unix process model, inter-process communication, and system calls.
-By building their own shell, students gain a thorough understanding of how command-line interfaces work, how to manage processes and resources efficiently, and how to handle various edge cases in a real-world application.
-This project is an excellent exercise in systems programming and provides a strong foundation for understanding more complex operating system concepts.
+By building their own shell, students not only gain a thorough understanding of how command-line interfaces work, but they also learn to manage processes and resources efficiently.
+This project emphasizes team collaboration, as students work together to address various edge cases and integrate different components.
+It serves as an excellent exercise in systems programming and provides a strong foundation for understanding more complex operating system concepts.